 Can you speak to us in confidence?

-All of our staff (doctors, nurses, HCAs, patient services and admin) have a professional code which means that even if you are under the age of 16 you have the same right to confidentiality as adults.
+All of our staff (Doctors, Nurses, HCAs, Care Navigators and Administrators) are bound by a professional code which means that even if you are under the age of 16 you have the same right to confidentiality as anadult.

 We will not pass on any information about your visit to anyone unless we feel you are in serious danger (a very rare situation) and even then we would always discuss this with you first.